You may or may not have heard that DIY bop queen Clairo, is coming to #GTM2020! Having toured with Dua…

 What’s the catch?

-Firstly, you think you may be purchasing a ticket to Groovin the Moo 2019 (or any other event) but this is not always the case.
-Viagogo only facilitate the exchange of tickets, which means they don’t ask to see the seller’s ticket whatsoever.
-This is a concern as anyone is able to list a ‘ticket’ for sale without actually having one, making purchasing very unsecure.
+Firstly, you may think you’re purchasing a ticket for Groovin the Moo 2020 (or any other event), but this is not always the case.
+Viagogo only facilitates the exchange of tickets, which means they don’t ask to see the seller’s ticket whatsoever.
+This is a concern as anyone is able to list a ‘ticket’ for sale without actually having one.
 This has led to instances of duplicate tickets being sold, tickets not being delivered on time or at all, and of course fake tickets being sold to mislead people.

-Secondly, sellers are able to set their own ticket prices – so you end up paying sometimes more than 200% of the tickets original value, which is just not on and is totally unfair to music lovers who will do anything to go to a festival.
+Secondly, sellers are able to set their own ticket prices – so you end up paying sometimes more than 200% of the tickets original value, which is totally unfair to music lovers who will do anything to go to a festival.
+Prices don’t include booking or delivery fees, which can be over $100 additional to the ticket price.
+Even worse, everything is billed in US dollars which makes it seem cheaper than it is (as the Aussie dollar is weaker than the US).

 So what, I’ve bought a legitimate ticket from them before?